Security-Onion-Solutions/securityonion-docs/nids.rst

 NIDS
 ====

-:ref:`suricata` uses NIDS (Network Intrusion Detection System) rules to monitor network traffic for suspicious or noteworthy activity.
+NIDS (Network Intrusion Detection System) rules are loaded into :ref:`suricata` to monitor network traffic for suspicious or noteworthy activity.

 Rulesets
 --------